 Large and Growing Population

 About 75% of the people live in more than 550,000 villages and the remainder 25% in about 200 towns and cities.
 Politically and economically, most of the development has remained confined within the quarter of the population living in the urban area.
 Neglect of the rural India for last sixty years is mainly responsible for the high poverty level as well as the current population size.
-Please read the following two articles.
+Here, you might like to explore:

 Real Reason of Current Population Growth

-The current population growth is not because women are having too many babies but simply because there are too many people in the reproductive age group – it is “young India”.
+The current population growth is not because women are having too many babies but because there are too many people in the reproductive age group – it is “young India”.
 Such a population growth is said to be driven by population momentum in the language of demographers.
-The following facts of “young India” are the reason of current population growth:
+The following facts of “young India” provide the reason for current population growth:

 Almost 40% of Indians are younger than 15 years of age;